onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 To fix our filter, we need to add about 13 dB of cut off at 2.8 MHz to push it into the stop band.
-One way to get more loss out of filter is to stick several of them togther in serias.
+One way to get more loss out of filter is to stick several of them together in series.
 We know that capacitors block low-frequency signals, so we can stick a capacitor in series with our band-pass circuit and use that as an additional level of filtering.